Melody Time: Pecos Bill

 The finale follows about Texas' famous hero Pecos Bill.
-Raised by coyotes, he became the biggest and best cowboy that ever lived.
-He out hissed the Rattlesnake.
-And learned about all of the animals.
-It also features his horse Widowmaker, who’s been saved by the vultures that try to eat him.
+Raised by coyotes, he became the biggest and best cowboys that ever lived.
+It also features his horse Widowmaker, who he saved from vultures that tried to eat him.
 He then goes on to become the most famous cowboy in folklore.
-It recounts the ill-fated romance between Bill and a beautiful cowgirl named Slue Foot Sue, with whom he fell in love at first sight until a jealous Widowmaker made Sue to get literally stranded at the Moon at their wedding day.
+It recounts the ill-fated romance between Bill and a beautiful cowgirl named Slue-Foot Sue, with whom he fell in love at first sight, which made Widowmaker so jealous of Sue that he caused her to get literally stranded on the moon on their wedding day.
+Heartbroken, Bill leaves civilization and rejoins the coyotes who now howl at the moon in honor of Bill's loss.

-This retelling features Roy Rogers, Bob Nolan, the former's horse Trigger, and the Sons of the Pioneers telling the story to Bobby Driscoll and Luana Patten in a live-action frame story.
+This retelling features Roy Rogers, Bob Nolan, the former's horse Trigger, and the Sons of the Pioneers telling the story to Bobby Driscoll and Luana Patten, all in a live-acted introduction set against animated backdrops before segueing into the animated story.
 The segment was later edited on the film's NTSC video release (sans the PAL release) to remove all shots with Bill smoking a cigarette and almost the entire tornado scene with Bill rolling his cigarette and lighting it with a lightning bolt.
 Both the cigarette and tornado scenes were restored when the film was released on Disney+.
 With a total running time of "22 minutes, [it] is the lengthiest piece".